Some rules to make the IT architecture clear and project healthy. Not for architects, but for managers.

 - Disrespect and incompetence disguised by time-saving.

-With any IT project, you are going to manage unknowns and blockers.
+With any IT project, you manage unknowns and blockers.
 Why add ones in form of non-answered questions about unpopular technology?
-You might have to make trade-offs that you wouldn't normally make, breaking architecture, so why would you?
+You may be forced to make compromises that you normally wouldn't have to make by breaking the architecture, so why?

 - IT manager is still expert and is relying on his / her own expertise in marginal technology.